omareldeeb/tum-moodle-downloader/Readme.md

 * `$ python -m tum_moodle_downloader.main list -f "Analysis für Informatik"` will list all **files** of the course `Analysis für Informatik` available for download.

-* `$ python -m tum_moodle_downloader.main download "Analysis für Informatik" "Hausaufgabe 10" "~/Documents/Uni/WS19/Analysis/Hausaufgaben"`
+* `$ python -m tum_moodle_downloader.main download --course "Analysis für Informatik" --file_pattern "Hausaufgabe 10" --destination "~/Documents/Uni/WS19/Analysis/Hausaufgaben"`
   will search the user's courses for `Analysis für Informatik` and find a matching course (e.g. "Analysis für Informatik [MA0902]").
 In this example, the script will search for `Hausaufgabe 10` and find the assignment "Hausaufgabe 10 und Präsenzaufgaben der Woche".
 The script will then navigate to the assignment's page and download the associated file: "Blatt10.pdf", which will then be saved in the specified path `~/Documents/Uni/WS19/Analysis/Hausaufgaben`.

-* `$ python -m tum_moodle_downloader.main download "Analysis für Informatik" "Hausaufgabe.*" "~/Documents/Uni/WS19/Analysis/Hausaufgaben"`
+* `$ python -m tum_moodle_downloader.main download --course "Analysis für Informatik" --file_pattern "Hausaufgabe.*" --destination "~/Documents/Uni/WS19/Analysis/Hausaufgaben"`
   similar to above, however, finds multiple files that start with `Hausaufgabe` and downloads them **all**.